Local Food Systems

 Step 6.
 Install your coop & schedule your final inspection.

-See the interactive map below for local ordinance information, places to buy chickens and chicken supplies to help with your backyard chicken needs.
+Access the interactive map for local ordinance information, places to buy chickens and chicken supplies to help with your backyard chicken needs.

 Saturday Farmers' Market